 Application Process and Timeline

-Applications will be accepted through March 31st prior to the start of a new school year.
+Applications will be accepted through March 15th prior to the start of a new school year.
 After guaranteeing space for currently enrolled students intending to return to VSAS, applicants will be placed by grade.
-If there are more applicants than space available for any given grade, VSAS will hold an enrollment lottery within two weeks after March 31st.
+If there are more applicants than space available for any given grade, VSAS will hold an enrollment lottery within 30 days after March 15th.

 Students offered enrollment as a result of the lottery have until May 10th to notify the school that they are accepting the offer of enrollment and to complete the enrollment documents.
 Failure to respond by May 10th will result in forfeiture of the offer of enrollment and an offer of enrollment will be extended to the next person on the waitlist.
 If a student who fails to respond by May 10th and who is removed from the list would still like to be considered for enrollment at a later date, they may re-activate their application and be added to the bottom of the waitlist.
 After all applicants on the lottery waitlist have been offered enrollment, new applications are accepted and enrollment will be offered on a “first come first served” basis if space is available.